KoenHaagsma/Food-Finder/README.md

 *Where is the application made with*

 ## 🔁 Iterations
-See wiki for iterations and more in depth info
+See wiki for iterations and more in depth info<br>
 <a href="">Wiki</a>

 ## 🔍 Getting started